 Jesus came to call people to his kingdom, which is not of this world, not to create a kingdom in this world that is governed by his people.
 God desires His people to be conformed to Christ, not for His people to conform the world to the standard of the church.

 We don’t promote the kingdom of God with a political platform.
-We promote the kingdom of God by preaching the Gospel to those who are alienated from God, inviting them to be reconciled with God and to become citizens of God’s kingdom.
+We promote the kingdom of God by preaching the Gospel to those who are alienated from God, inviting them to be reconciled with God, and discipling them who respond to become citizens of God’s kingdom.

 When Paul said that we should not judge the world, he was distinguishing between how we should treat people in the world from people in the church.
 He said: